isomorphic-software/smartclient-docs/kb_topics/sqlSettings.md

 ```

 **`sql.log.queriesSlowerThan`**
-Allows you to specify SQL query execution time threshold in milliseconds (defaults to 10000), which if exceeded query is identified as "slow" and may be logged under specific logging category.
+Allows you to specify SQL query execution time threshold in milliseconds, which if exceeded query is identified as "slow" and may be logged under specific logging category.
 See [DataSource.logSlowSQL](../classes/DataSource.md#attr-datasourcelogslowsql) for more details.

 ### Related